Carbon neutrality/climate change action

 Capital deployment Capital expenditures, financing and total amounts deployed towards climate-related risks and opportunities Investment decision-making system

-ICP Price per ton of CO₂ emissions used within the organization (internal carbon price) Investment decision-making system
+ICP Price per ton of CO₂ emissions used within the organization (internal carbon price) Strategy

-Reward Percentage of executive compensation linked to climate considerations Executive compensation
+Reward Proportion of executive compensation linked to climate considerations Executive compensation

 Governance